pratikBhattacharjee/1990styleGame-FindingMorty/README.md

     How to Win:
     Pass all obstacles and move through the path with your wit to kill enemy aliens and find grandson Morty.
+    (This game is not easy, one needs strong memory and wit to win.
+Averge gameplay takes about 10 minutes.)

     Implementation: